 Based on the results of the routine Coalition and TMDL monitoring, compliance with the TMDL water quality objectives and load allocations is achieved in the overwhelming percentage of samples.
 These results demonstrate that outreach and education, the resulting changes in use patterns and changes in management practices, and modifications to pesticide labeling have been successful in reducing instream ambient concentrations of chlorpyrifos and diazinon to the degree required by the TMDL.
 The relatively low rate of exceedances since the beginning of the Coalition's ILRP monitoring suggests that many of the changes were successfully implemented prior to or soon after 2005.
-Although exceedances occasionally still are observed, the overall trend from 2005 through September 2021 has been a decrease in the rate of annual exceedances.
+Although exceedances occasionally are observed, the overall trend from 2005 through September 2022 has been a decrease in the rate of annual exceedances.
 Exceedances observed in the TMDL tributaries monitored for compliance were determined unlikely to cause exceedances of the TMDL Load Allocations in the named TMDL receiving water bodies under any reasonably probable scenario.

 Continuing efforts to further reduce exceedances are being implemented through the Coalition Management Plans for sites that have triggered Management Plan requirements for these pesticides.
-Currently, the Coalition has one active Management Plan for chlorpyrifos and one active Management Plan for diazinon.
+Currently, the Coalition has one active Management Plan for diazinon.
 Additionally, the Coalition aggressively investigates all exceedances and conducts follow-up contact with growers reporting applications that have the potential to cause specific observed exceedances.
 It should be noted that the agricultural use of chlorpyrifos was essentially eliminated as of December 31, 2020, after which it became illegal for growers to possess or use chlorpyrifos products in California.
 This cancellation of the use of chlorpyrifos by agriculture should act to further reduce concentrations of the OP pesticide in receiving waters of the Sacramento Valley and Delta.
-These combined efforts are expected to result in a continuation of the decreasing trend in the number of exceedances for both pesticides.
+No applications of chlorpyrifos were reported in 2021 in the six Coalition subwatersheds within the TMDL compliance region (Butte-Yuba-Sutter; Glenn-Colusa; Placer-Nevada-South Sutter-North Sacramento (PNSSNS); Sacramento-Amador; Solano; Yolo).
+These combined efforts are expected to result in a continuation of the decreasing trend in the number of exceedances for both pesticides, especially chlorpyrifos.